 - Rubble created as the ship ground across the shoal

-Planning is underway, with clean-up works expected in 2021 and 2022.
+Planning is underway, with clean-up works expected in 2023.
 These timeframes may change depending on the outcomes of the planning process.

 Difficult sea conditions frequently experienced at Douglas Shoal mean the clean-up must be carefully planned for workers' safety and the environment's protection.
-Even after the clean-up is finished, the shoal may take many decades to fully recover.
+Even after the clean-up is finished, the shoal may take many decades to recover fully.

 Douglas Shoal is located about 90 kilometres northeast of Gladstone and 45 kilometres northwest of Heron Island, in the sea country of the Gooreng Gooreng, Gurang, Byellee and Tarebilang Bunda people.